bradh352/ansible-scripts/roles/sonic/README.md

 processing the variables based on how SONiC is configured.
 See the example config if still confused.

-* `sonic_bgp_ip`: IPv4 Address with subnet mask to use for running BGP.
+* `sonic_vxlan_vtep_ip`: IPv4 Address with subnet mask to use for running BGP for the VXLAN VTEP.
 This will set up a Loopback Interface with the address and also be configured as the router id and VXLAN vtep source IP address.
   Example: `10.1.0.1/32`
 * `sonic_asn`: Autonomous system number to use.
 Should be unique per host and should be allocated in the private use range.
 Example: `4210000001`
 * `sonic_interfaces`: Dictionary of the interface configurations.
 The key